d78ui98/APKaleidoscope/readme.md

 APKaleidoscope is a Python-based tool that performs various operations on APK files.
 Its main features include:

-- **APK Analysis**: Scans Android application package (APK) files for security vulnerabilities.
+- **APK Analysis** -> Scans Android application package (APK) files for security vulnerabilities.
-- **OWASP Coverage**: Covers OWASP Top 10 vulnerabilities to ensure a comprehensive security assessment.
+- **OWASP Coverage** -> Covers OWASP Top 10 vulnerabilities to ensure a comprehensive security assessment.
-- **Advanced Detection**: Utilizes Androguard for APK file analysis and vulnerability detection.
+- **Advanced Detection** -> Utilizes Androguard for APK file analysis and vulnerability detection.
-- **Sensitive Information Extraction**: Identifies potential security risks by extracting sensitive information from APK files, such as insecure authentication/authorization keys and insecure request protocols.
+- **Sensitive Information Extraction** -> Identifies potential security risks by extracting sensitive information from APK files, such as insecure authentication/authorization keys and insecure request protocols.
-- **In-depth Analysis**: Detects insecure data storage practices, including data related to the SD card, and highlights the use of insecure request protocols in the code.
+- **In-depth Analysis** -> Detects insecure data storage practices, including data related to the SD card, and highlights the use of insecure request protocols in the code.
+- **Intent Filter Exploits** -> Pinpoint vulnerabilities by analyzing intent filters extracted from AndroidManifest.xml.
+- **Local File Vulnerability Detection** -> Safeguard your app by identifying potential mishandlings related to local file operations
-- **Report Generation**: Generates detailed and easy-to-understand reports for each scanned APK, providing actionable insights for developers.
+- **Report Generation** -> Generates detailed and easy-to-understand reports for each scanned APK, providing actionable insights for developers.
-- **CI/CD Integration**: Designed for easy integration into CI/CD pipelines, enabling automated security testing in development workflows.
+- **CI/CD Integration** -> Designed for easy integration into CI/CD pipelines, enabling automated security testing in development workflows.
-- **User-Friendly Interface**: Color-coded terminal outputs make it easy to distinguish between different types of findings.
+- **User-Friendly Interface** -> Color-coded terminal outputs make it easy to distinguish between different types of findings.
-- **False Positive Handling**: Employs a list of known false positives to minimize incorrect detections and improve the accuracy of results.

 ## Installation